connexcs/docs/docs/carrier.md

 2. Click the trash bin icon and confirm.

 ### Consecutive Failures
 The **Consec Fails (Consecutive Failures)** increments a count of SIP failure responses.
 (The counter does not include SIP 200 responses for connected calls.)
-This simplistic measurement can measure a carrier's ability to connect calls: once a call connects, the counter resets; if it fails, the counter is increased by one.
+This simplistic measurement can measure a carrier's ability to connect calls: a connected call resets the counter, a failed call increments the counter by one.

 !!! note
     This mechanism can show false positives if the customer sends missed call traffic or calls wrong numbers.
-The counter is a quick way to see if a route is failing rather than a comprehensive success monitor.
+The counter is a quick way to see if a route is failing but should not be used as a comprehensive success monitor.

 ### Sort Carrier by Status
 ![alt text][carriers-sorting]

-The status screen is for checking carrier information.
-To check status:
+To view Carriers based on status:

 1. Click the **`Active`** button.
 2. Select an option from the dropdown menu to filter results.